zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 ExecuteAndWrap returns an ObjectHandle for use when the engine and/or scope are remote.

-Execute&lt;T&gt; returns the result as the specified type, using the engine's Operations.ConvertTo&lt;T&gt; method.
+Execute\<T\> returns the result as the specified type, using the engine's Operations.ConvertTo\<T\> method.
 If this method cannot convert to the specified type, then it throws an exception.

 <h2 id="objectoperations-class">4.6 ObjectOperations Class</h2>